Dzierzan/OpenSA/README.md

 * Andre Mohren (IceReaper), his expertise in reverse engineering game asset formats was very helpful.
 Without this knowledge, this project wouldn't be possible.

-* Matthias Mailänder (Mailaender) for helping me out with writing a lot of custom traits which pushed this project forward.
+* Matthias Mailänder (Mailaender) for helping out with writing a lot of custom traits which pushed this project forward.

 * Zimmermann Gyula (Graion Dilach) for using his traits written for his Attacque Superior project (https://github.com/AttacqueSuperior/Engine).

+* MikillRosen (sayedmamdouh) for creating extra cursors and Ant Hole variants.

+* phredreeke for upscaling logos which are used for mission preview images.

-* OpenRA community for creating this wonderful open source engine.
+* OpenRA developers for creating this open source engine.

+* The original team who created Swarm Assault game.

 # Screenshots